PCarr97/FFR-Real-Wages/README.md

     ## fed_rate      0.53993    1.73780   0.3107   0.7571
     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

+We see that, for data post-2008, the trend is reversed.
+A 0.01 percentage-point increase in the federal funds rate corresponds to a
+$0.54 *increase* in real weekly wages.
+However, with a p-value of 0.7571, these findiungs are not statistically significant.